JaisAkashKumar/Organization-Dashboard/README.md

 Base URL
 http://localhost:5000/api
 Endpoints
-1. Get All Organizations:
+1. Get All Organizations  :
 o	GET /organizations
-2. Get organization by ID:
+2. Get organization by ID   :
 o	GET / organizations /:id
 And there are many such APIs